giovi321/log-triage/README.md

 python -m logtriage.webui
 ```

+### Handling findings in the Web UI

+When browsing findings in the **Logs** page you can quickly triage each entry:

+- **Mark as addressed** sets the finding's severity to `OK` in the database so it no longer appears under the default "All" or "Open" filters.
+Use this when the issue was real but has been fixed; the record stays in the DB for history but stops driving alerts or counts as an active problem.
+- **Mark as false positive** also sets the severity to `OK`, and additionally updates the pipeline's `classifier.ignore_regexes` in `config.yaml` with a regex generated from the sample line or finding reason.
+The Web UI writes the config atomically (with a `.bak` backup), reloads it in memory, and future runs will ignore matching lines so they do not recreate the same finding.

 ## Writing custom LLM prompts

 Each pipeline can point to a prompt template file via `llm.prompt_template`.
 The file is read once and formatted with Python